calcom/cal.com/CONTRIBUTING.md

 git commit -m "Revert yarn.lock changes"
 ```

-_NB_: You may have to bypass the pre-commit hook with by appending `--no-verify` to the git commit
 If you've pushed the commit with the `yarn.lock`:

 1. Correct the commit locally using the above method.